ThaoKine/Vinfast-Stock-Performance/README.md

 ## 🧰 Tools & Methodology

 ### 🛠 SQL Server (Data Cleaning & Analysis)
-The code is right after this section.
+The code and explanation of the code is right after this section.
 ### 📊 Power BI (Visualization)

 **In Power BI**, I:
+- Created KPIs at the top including:
+  1. % change since IPO
+  2. Max drawdown
+  3. Buy dip win rate
+  4. Average of Volume
+  5. Best Drop Threshold
+  6. Minimum and maximum of close price since IPO
-- Created charts for price trends, volume, and volatility
+- Created charts for:
+  1. Volatility & Risks
+  2. Return Insights
+  3. Buy-at-Dip Strategy Analysis
-- Added slicers and filters for better interaction
+- Added slicers and filters for better interaction (Image for Dashboard is below Data Cleaning)
-- Built summaries like:
-  - Monthly price behavior
-  - Bullish vs. bearish day counts
-  - Drawdown and recovery charts
-  - Simple strategy backtesting (e.g., buy on big dip, sell on small rise)

 ---
 ## 🧼 Data Cleaning (SQL Code)
 ##### 0. Check the structure (columns, data types, nullability)